Oct 6, 2020

 According to Matt Boone, LCSW, you can start to emerge from a thinking trap by being aware of your thinking patterns, and checking them when you notice your thoughts are precipitating an increase in distressing emotions.
 This process of evaluating your thinking patterns–or reappraisal–involves challenging unhelpful thoughts and replacing them with rational, helpful thoughts.
 For example, if you feel a spike in anxiety, try tuning in and noticing what’s going through your mind in that moment.
 If it’s a catastrophic worry about the future, try re-examining that thought and considering what alternative thought might be more reasonable or inspire a more productive action, like problem-solving or self-care.

 Constant stress is mentally exhausting.
-The present-day political environment and the constant changes and transitions occurring in the world can overload your mind and cause emotional strain.
-When anxiety is brought on by current events like the upcoming election, it can feel relentless.
+The present-day political environment and the constant changes and transitions in the world can overload your mind and cause emotional strain.
+When anxiety is triggered by current events like the upcoming election, it can feel relentless.

-If your stress about current events makes you feel fatigued, consider taking a news and/or social media break–or at least decreasing the frequency or duration of time you’re spending consuming news and social media.
-If you’re worried about missing news updates, consider refining your information sources to outlets that offer straight-forward facts, rather than the dramatic and memefied sources that may pop up in your social media feed.
-And consider checking those sources only a couple of times daily, rather than being constantly glued to a screen.
+If your stress about current events makes you feel fatigued, consider taking a news and social media break–or at least decreasing the frequency or amount of time you’re spending on news and social media.
+If you’re worried about missing news updates, consider refining your information sources to outlets that offer straightforward facts, rather than the often dramatic and memefied sources that may appear in your social media feed.
+And consider checking those sources just a couple of times daily, rather than being constantly glued to a screen.

 It may seem like the world is a whirlwind of uncertainty and tension, and in the current political environment, it can be easy to feel powerless.
-But even amid stressful current events, it’s important to remember that you can continue to take care of yourself, and that some aspects of life remain within your control.
-While it’s OK not to be OK–be sure to show yourself compassion and nurture the hope you need to get through these tumultuous times.
-And stay tuned for the second part of our series on coping with feelings around current events, where we’ll discuss more emotions you may be experiencing and recommended coping strategies.
+But even as stressful current events unfold around you, remember that you can still take care of yourself, and that some aspects of life remain within your control.
+While it’s OK not to be OK, be sure to show yourself compassion and nurture the hope you need to get through these turbulent times.
+And stay tuned for the second part of our series on coping with feelings around current events, where we’ll discuss more common emotions you may be experiencing and ways to cope.

 If you want help connecting with a therapist, Lyra can assist you.
 You can get started today if Lyra is offered by your employer.
 Sign up here.